Scholarships

 9. Baylor and AFROTC High School Scholarships

-Criteria: Be a U.S. citizen; graduate from high school or have equivalent certification; be 17 years of age before scholarship activation; never enrolled full-time at a college except for joint high school/college programs; more information go to www.afrotc.com
+Criteria: Be a U.S. citizen; graduate from high school or have equivalent certification; be 17 years of age before scholarship activation; never enrolled full-time at a college except for joint high schoo/college programs; more information go to www.afrotc.com

 Amount: varies